 Introduces clinical presentation and management of dually diagnosed chemical abusers.
 The complex interplay of psychiatric illness and substance abuse in clients with depression, anxiety, schizophrenia, as well as other conditions, will be explored.
 Students will become familiar with diagnostic criteria as well as chemical dependency.
 Treatment strategies for addressing the needs of the dually diagnosed will be presented.
+Offered spring term.
 Recommended prerequisite: WR 121.

-DRUGS AND ADDICTION
+HD 223 DRUGS AND ADDICTION

 Covers knowledge required to pass the pharmacology section of the CADC 1 exam.
 Includes the ways drugs are used, controlled and valued culturally; how the human body functions normally, including knowledge of cells, nerve cells, and basic bodily systems i.e., respiratory, circulatory, endocrine and digestive; how drugs are absorbed, distributed, metabolized and excreted.
 Also addressed are special populations such as pregnant, HIV positive, elderly and tubercular users.
+Offered winter term.
 Recommended prerequisite: WR 121.